EmilStenstrom/friendlybit/posts/2005-12-24-christmas-riddles-for-2005.md

 categories:
   - Other
 ---
 I thought it could be fun for some of you to see my christmas riddles for this year.
-I&#8217;m afraid they are in swedish so those of you that don&#8217;t understand that have to read some other post :) I decided to use Limerick-form this year, mostly because our major newpaper had a funny riddle in it that i liked.
+I'm afraid they are in swedish so those of you that don't understand that have to read some other post :) I decided to use Limerick-form this year, mostly because our major newpaper had a funny riddle in it that i liked.
 With no further ado:

 > <p lang="sv">
->   Man tänker på bad och långa stränder<br /> Man använder denna i dessa länder<br /> båd långa och smala<br /> och mat för koala<br /> det knaprar i användarn&#8217;s tänder
+>   Man tänker på bad och långa stränder<br /> Man använder denna i dessa länder<br /> båd långa och smala<br /> och mat för koala<br /> det knaprar i användarn's tänder
 > </p>

 > <p lang="sv">